Console Window

 File Menu

-The main window File menu is intentionally minimal.
+The main window File menu manages project-level operations and application lifecycle.

 | Action | Shortcut | Notes |